 Our industry has no set standards of care, no means of collecting information and data, and no educational component to assist all levels of medical professionals, working or volunteering at these events.
 By no means is this website complete.
 What you are seeing is only the beginning.
 Future improvements rely on continued input from our members and others willing to share information.
 If you have ideas for educational components that you feel should be included on, we'd love to hear from you (email@example.com).

-We look forward to working with you to improve our industry and the well-being of runners!
+We look forward to working with you to improve our industry, expand educational outreach, and protect the well-being of runners!

 Chris Troyanos, ATC

 The mission of the International Institute for Race Medicine is to promote the health and safety of athletes participating in endurance events through education, research, and the development of medical best practices.

 • Sharing credible information as it pertains to all medical aspects of running and endurance events.

 • Promoting research and improvements in clinical care for participants in road races and mass participation sporting events.

 • Developing collaborative relationships with public safety groups.